jamesward/jaxrsbars/README.md

 Deploying on the Cloud with Heroku
 ----------------------------------

-To deploy the application on the cloud you can use Heroku, a Java-capable Platform-as-a-Service (PaaS) provider.
+To deploy the application on the cloud you can use Heroku, a Java-capable, Polyglot Platform-as-a-Service (PaaS) provider.
 For this example we will upload the code via git to Heroku.
 This method supports "Continuous Delivery" by making incremental changes very easy to deploy.
-Everytime new code is received by Heroku (through a git push), the Maven build will be run and the new version deployed.
+Every time new code is received by Heroku (through a git push), the Maven build will be run and the new version deployed.
 Follow these steps to deploy your copy of this app on Heroku:

 1) [Signup for a Heroku account](https://heroku.com/signup).
 You will be able to deploy and run this application for free on one [dyno](https://devcenter.heroku.com/articles/dynos).

 2) [Verify your Heroku account](https://heroku.com/verify).
-(Required to use the free tier of the MongoLab add-on)
+(Required to use the free tier of the MongoLab add-on.)

 3) [Install the Heroku Toolbelt](http://toolbelt.heroku.com).